printpagestopdf/galene-manager/readme.txt

 (The export and import of .json room (group) configuration files can be done by the Server tab of the <strong>Room settings</strong>.)

+Important: If SFTP access is used it is possible to save the credentials in the Database of the Plugin.
+To ensure that this data is encrypted, it is advised to add an encryption key to wp-config.php with the following setting:
+`define( 'GALMGR_CRYPT_KEY', 'TapaWrJuFy1KpSxfzKzN1Nx07MgdTGV0BakcNcEg/V4=' );`
+You can easily get a random crypt key by opening the settings Form.
+In the SFTP part you will find a randomly generated key.

 ## Room settings

 (<em>groups</em> in Galène terminology)